 Ernen has a small Migros-Partner grocery shop with the basics, a few restaurants and cafes.

 In Mühlebach, cute cafes greet those who have crossed the hanging bridge.
 Cafe Amy’s Schafstube is the first on the path.
+This is THE place to try kaseschnitte.
+Come with an appetite as it is an epic portion: share one or opt for the half portion.
 Drinks hot and cold are available, as well as a few homemade pastries or cake everyday and a daily lunch menu.
 T: (027) 921 60 83; http://www.amysschafstube.ch/

 T: (027) 527 1166